 In the Customer-XXXXXXXX record, we created a Ranking Rule in the “customertypecode” field to ensure contacts of particular type (i.e. “Customer”) are ranked better than other types (i.e. “Vendor.”)
 In other words, a customer contact will always win an AutoMerge over a vendor contact.
 If the first rule doesn’t differentiate all duplicates in every set, the second rule will apply and give preference to the most recently modified contact.

 TIP: Matching, Ranking, and Precision rules can also be based on fields from N:1 related records such as a contact’s parent account.
-Consider ranking duplicate contacts based on their parent account’s owner.
+For example, you might consider ranking duplicate contacts based on their parent account’s owning user.

 The PRECISION tab shows the matching rules (“schemanames”) that are weighted together to give the duplicate sets a number from 0-100 based on how closely matched the members of each duplicate set are.